Press Kit

 Carolyn Goto, workshop participant

 “Wow!
 What a beautiful and practically useful book.
-It is written in such a clear and accessible way, I can imagine using the prompts and process and came away with motivation to explore my personal stories and those of others too.”
+It is written in such a clear and accessible way, that I can imagine using the prompts and process and came away with the motivation to explore my personal stories and those of others too.”

 Laurie Senter, educator